 public interface TemplateModel

-(aka. the "template context" in other languages) is (automatically) mapped to a tree of TemplateModel
+(aka. the "template context" in other languages) is (automatically) mapped to a tree of TemplateModel-s.

 is not made to wrap an earlier existing object; it's a value that has always existed in the template language's

 even have equivalent in Java.
-For example the directive type (TemplateDirectiveModel
+For example the directive type (TemplateDirectiveModel) is like that.

 types.
 However, to prevent ambiguous situations, it's not recommended to make values that implement more than one of